Elizabeth Beecroft

-Elizabeth "Betty" Beecroft née Skirrow (1748–1812) was a pioneering manager of Kirkstall forge from 1778 to 1785 making and selling iron and ironware.
+Elizabeth Beecroft née Skirrow (1748–1812) was an English ironmaster and businessperson.
+She was a pioneering manager of Kirkstall forge from 1778 to 1785 making and selling iron and ironware.

 Early life

 Betty was born in 1748 at Clifton, near Otley.
 Her father, John Skirrow (d.
 1776), was a tanner, and her mother had a business selling butter; she was the only daughter of William Walsh of Skipton, a tallow chandler and soap boiler.
 She was one of eleven children, six of whom survived to adulthood, and was the youngest of seven daughters.
 Her father was spendthrift, but her mother paid for a basic education for all the children.
 Betty began trading at 18 years of age, with her brother James, in a shop selling pots, glasses and china, and also selling butter in Leeds market, twice weekly.
 On 28 March 1775, Betty married the farmer, George Beecroft of Bramley, Leeds.
 The Beecroft family were supporters of John Wesley.
 Betty and her husband lived at Kepstorn farm near Kirkstall Forge.